Shelter Rental Rules

 - Groups are required to take their trash and recycling with them.
 Trash/recycle left on site is subject to a disposal cost/fee withheld from the damage deposit.

-- Park or Shelter agreement must be obtained before an alcohol permit issue. ( Shelter rental season May to 2nd weekend in September) Alcohol permits are approved for parks with a shelter rental during the rental season.
+- Park or Shelter agreement must be obtained before an alcohol permit issue. ( Shelter rental season 1st weekend in May to Labor Day in September) Alcohol permits are approved for parks with a shelter rental during the rental season.

 - Alcohol permits are generally approved year-round for parks without a shelter at: Civic Area/Central Park/Library lawn, Chautauqua Park lawn/green, Scott Carpenter, Pleasantview Fields